-PUBLIC SYSTEMS: Mix a ratio of 2.5 oz. of this product to 106 gallons of water.
-Begin feeding this solution with a hypochlorinator until a free available chlorine residual of at least 0.2 ppm and no more than 0.6 ppm is attained throughout the distribution system.
+PUBLIC SYSTEMS: Mix a ratio of 1oz. of this product to 100 gallons of water.
+Begin feeding this solution with a hypochlorinator until a free available chlorine residual of at least 0.2 ppm and no more then 0.6 ppm is attained throughout the distribution system.
 Check water frequently with a chlorine test kit.
-Bacteriological sampling must be conducted at a frequency no less than that prescribed by the National Interim Primary Drinking Water Regulations.
-Contact your local Health Department for further details
+Bacteriological sampling must be conducted at a frequency not less than that prescribed by the National Primary Drinking Water Regulations.
+Contact your local Health Department for further details.